fr4nk3nst1ner/randomscripts/setup_bladerf.md

 - [reference](https://www.nuand.com/forums/viewtopic.php?p=8892)

-- At the time of this writing, I've gotten the following fw image and fpga to work:
+- At the time of this writing, I've gotten both the latest fw image and fpga and the following to work:

 ```
 Firmware 2018-06-28 - v2.2.0